-LEGISLATIVE ISSUES THAT MATTER TO PARALYZED VETERANS
+POLICY ISSUES THAT MATTER TO PARALYZED VETERANS

-Paralyzed Veterans of America works with policymakers to implement legislation to improve benefits and health care services for veterans and their families.
+PVA works with policymakers to implement legislation to improve benefits and health care services for veterans and their families.

-Paralyzed Veterans of America’s Legislation Program plans, coordinates, and implements Paralyzed Veterans’ relations with the United States Congress and federal departments and agencies.
-Through our relationships with federal, state, and local policymakers, Paralyzed Veterans works to ensure that veterans, their dependents, and survivors, receive the best benefits and highest quality health care available.
-These benefits include compensation, pensions, insurance, housing and employment.
-For example, Paralyzed Veterans:
+Our Legislation Program plans, coordinates, implements, and advocates for much-needed policy changes with the United States Congress and federal departments and agencies.
+Through our relationships with federal, state, and local policymakers, PVA works to ensure that veterans, their dependents, and survivors, receive the best benefits and highest quality health care available.
+These benefits include compensation, pensions, insurance, housing, and employment.
+For example, PVA:

-Ensures that veterans have access to quality, timely health care at VA medical facilities.
+- Ensures that veterans have access to quality, timely health care at VA medical facilities.

-Promotes and supports VA research on spinal cord injury, dysfunction and rehabilitation.
+- Promotes and supports VA research on spinal cord injury, dysfunction, and rehabilitation.

-Develops programs, including non-institutional long-term care, for aging veterans.
+- Develops programs, including non-institutional long-term care, for aging veterans.

 To find out what the United States Congress and federal agencies are doing to help veterans or to get information on legislation pending before Congress, select one of the following links: